 Tucked in the southeastern part of Edinburgh’s St Giles’ Cathedral is a small chapel brimming with spectacular woodwork.
 Eagle-eyed visitors will spot three distinctly Scottish heavenly beings hiding among the architectural details.

-Each of the 16 Order members is appointed by the Queen, and new members are only initiated once a current member has died.
+Each of the 16 Order members is appointed by the ruling British monarch, and new members are only initiated once a current member has died.
 When a new knight is installed, the current members don their velvet green robes and white-plumed hats for a ceremony in the Thistle Chapel.

 The knights’ stalls line the sides of the chapel.
 The coat of arms of knights past and present line the walls, and the ornate canopies atop the stalls are crowned with the crests of the still-living members of the Order.

 There are several coat of arms that are noteworthy, they are all located on the western wall.
 On the left there is a badge for King Olav V of Norway, the only non-Scottish knight.
 To his right is Sir Fitzroy Maclean the inspiration for Ian Fleming’s famous spy, James Bond, (no, Sean Connery is not a member of the Order).
 On the left panel are three badges that have silver foil backing, these are the work of Phoebe Anna Traquair, an artist associated with the Arts and Crafts movement in Scotland.

 Their symbols aren’t the only ones to adorn the space.
 Intricate details are carved into the dark wood, illuminated by the light that spills in through the stained-glass windows.
 Look around, and you’ll spot flowers and animals sculpted into the beams.
 There are figures carved into the high ceiling, including a pelican, an old Roman symbol for Christianity.